PraneetNeuro/DC-GAN/README.md

 # Deep Convolutional Generative Adversarial Networks
-A GAN architecture built based on Convolutional Neural Networks.
+A GAN built based on Convolutional Neural Networks.

 # Overview of GAN
 The GAN involves two neural networks, a generator neural network and a discriminator neural network.